0adri3n/agriF4rm/README.md

 Windows can block it because I use a translator for Python to exe, and he don't rlly like it :P

-You also download the source code and use it with Python (download the used modules before !) :
+You can also download the source code and use it with Python (download the used modules before !) :
 ```bash
 python agriF4rm.py
 ```